CalvinLoke/BDC-2019-DevTest/Sample data/readme.md

 - The datasets must not be used in a manner that suggests any official status or that an agency endorses you or your use of the datasets.

 - It does not grant you any rights to downstream sub-licensees

+## Information about this data set
+This data set contains the information regarding some of the data in Singapore Airports, with data dating back to January 1980 and the most recent entry of July 2020.
+It was modified to better suit the format of databases.